flightaware/mongotcl/README.md

 * $mongo write_concern concern_option ?concern_option?

-The write_concern method takes one or more options.  ''ignore_errors'' says to ignore errors.  ''unacknowledged'', the default, says to write unacknowledged, which ''acknowledged'' says to write acknowledged.
+The write_concern method takes one or more options.  ''ignore_errors'' says to ignore errors.
+Webpages at http://docs.mongodb.org/manual/core/write-concern/ warn not to use the write concern that ignores errors in normal operation.

+''unacknowledged'', the default, says to write unacknowledged, while ''acknowledged'' says to write acknowledged.
+Acknowledged causes mongod to confirm the receipt of the write operation.
+This write concern allows clients to catch errors such as network, duplicate key, and others.

-In addition to the above options, which are one-of-three, ''replica_acknowledged'' adds that I guess a quorm of replicas have acknowledged the write, and ''journaled'' requires it to have been written to disk before the call returns.
+In addition to the above options, which are one-of-three, ''journaled'' requires the data to have been committed to the journal before returning.
+''replica_acknowledged'' requires the write to have propagated to the members of a replica set before returning.

 * $mongo create_index $namespace $keyBson $outBson ?optionList?